smithy-lang/smithy-kotlin/docs/design/interceptors.md

      * **Available Information**: [RequestInterceptorContext.request],
      * [ProtocolRequestInterceptorContext.protocolRequest], and [ResponseInterceptorContext.response] are ALWAYS
      * available.
 [ProtocolResponseInterceptorContext.protocolResponse] is available if a response was received
      * by the service for this attempt.
+     *
-In the event of retries, the context will not include changes made in previous
+     * **Modifications**: In the event of retries, the context will not include changes made in previous attempts
-     * attempts (e.g. by request signers or other interceptors).
+     * (e.g. by request signers or other interceptors).
      *
      * **Error Behavior**: Errors raised by this hook will be stored until all interceptors have had their
      * `readAfterAttempt` hook invoked.
 If multiple interceptors raise an error in `readAfterAttempt` then the latest